robertmartin8/ReasonableDeviations/_notes/adv_fin_ml.md

 ## 9. Hyperparameter tuning

-- Tuning must be done with proper CV, e.g gridsearch with purged K-fold CV + bagging
+- Tuning must be done with proper CV, e.g. gridsearch with purged K-fold CV + bagging
 - F1 scores should be used
 - For optimisation over many parameters, random search CV can be used:
     - fixed computational budget